Daniel Joseph Staub

-Staub first became a big star in 1967, when he hit .333 (5th in the league behind leader Roberto Clemente at .357), and led the league in doubles with 44 (beating Hank Aaron and Orlando Cepeda who were tied for second with 37).
-He was named to the All Star team for the first of what were to be five seasons in a row.
+Staub became a big star in 1967, when he hit .333 (5th in the National League behind leader Roberto Clemente at .357), and led the league in doubles with 44 (beating Hank Aaron and Orlando Cepeda who were tied for second with 37).
+He was named to the All-Star team for the first of what were to be five seasons in a row.

 After the 1975 season, Staub was traded to the Detroit Tigers in another blockbuster (pitcher Mickey Lolich joined the Mets) and played there for 3 1/2 years, driving in 100+ runs in two of the years and coming close (96 RBI) in the other full year.
 In 1978, he became the first player to play all 162 games in a season without playing the field.
-He was an All-Star in 1976.
-He was 5th in the MVP voting in 1978, the closest he was to get to an MVP award.
+He was an All-Star in 1976 for his sixth and final time.
+He was 5th in the MVP voting in 1978, the closest he would come to an MVP award.

 Late playing career and afterwards

-Partway through 1979, he was reacquired by the Expos as the team wanted to bring back a legend to help in the pennant race.
-In his first game back in Montreal as an Expo, he was greeted by a standing ovation lasting well over 3 minutes by 59,000 fans - the largest crowd ever assembled at Stade Olympique - when he came into the game as a pinch-hitter.
-While he filed out to right field that time up, overall he hit well, sharing some time at first base with Tony Perez, but his inability to play the field limited his value (he was injured trying to catch a pop-up in his first game after being acquired by the Expos).
+Partway through 1979, he was reacquired by the Expos as the team wanted to bring back a legend to help in their first pennant race.
+In his first game back in Montreal as an Expo, he was greeted by a standing ovation lasting well over three minutes by 59,000 fans - the largest crowd ever assembled at Stade Olympique - when he entered as a pinch-hitter.
+While he flied out to right field that time up, overall he hit well, sharing time at first base with Tony Perez.
+But his inability to play the field limited his value; he was injured trying to catch a pop-up in his first game after being acquired by the Expos.
 He was traded to the Texas Rangers before the 1980 season, when he hit .300.
 He then finished out his career playing five more seasons with the New York Mets, hitting .317 in 1981 as the team's starting first baseman and becoming an effective pinch-hitter as he stopped playing much in the field.
-For example, of 104 games Rusty Staub played in 1983, five were at first base, five were in the outfield, and a record 94 were as a pinch hitter.
+For example, of 104 games Rusty Staub played in 1983, 5 were at first base, 5 were in the outfield, and a record 94 were as a pinch hitter.

 Career highlights and analysis

 The question whether Staub belongs in the Hall of Fame is an interesting one.
-He has 2951 career games played, and every player with 2750 has gotten into the Hall (except for Pete Rose who is not eligible and a couple of recently-retired players who have not yet been considered for the Hall).
-He has 1466 RBI, and up to now every player with 1400 RBI who has been fully considered has gone into the Hall.
+He played in 2,951 career games, and every player with 2,750 has gotten into the Hall (except for Pete Rose who is not eligible, Barry Bonds and Omar Vizquel).
+He has 1,466 RBI, and up to now every player with 1,400 RBI who has been fully considered has gone into the Hall.
 He has 499 doubles, and every player with 500+ doubles who has been fully considered has gone into the Hall (In both the case of the RBI and of the doubles, there are a number of players, who, like Staub, are being evaluated and may or may not get in).
 A sign of his remarkable longevity is that he is one of only three players - Ty Cobb and Gary Sheffield are the others - to hit a home run as a teenager and after the age of forty.

-On the other hand, Staub hasn't reached any of the obvious markers of Hall of Fame qualification - he hasn't gotten to 3000 hits, or 500 home runs, and he never won an MVP award or led the league in batting average, home runs or RBI.
+On the other hand, Staub did not reach any of the obvious markers of Hall of Fame qualification - he did not get to 3,000 hits, or 500 home runs, and he never won an MVP award or led the league in batting average, home runs or RBI.
 Still, the most similar player to Staub (using the similarity scores method) is Tony Perez, who did get into the Hall of Fame.

 One of the outstanding contact hitters of all-time, Staub had a great eye for the strike zone as reflected by his high career OBP.
 Only five players have more hits and have not made the Hall of Fame.
 Rusty played on last-place teams for much of his career and was often pitched around.
 On better teams, he would have likely walked less and might have reached 3,000 hits.